Wednesday, April 30, 2025

 Sunday, April 13, 2025

-“Rembrandt-Hoogstraten: Colour and Illusion” at Kunsthistorisches Museum - PART 1
+“Rembrandt-Hoogstraten: Colour and Illusion” exhibition at the Kunsthistorisches - Part 1: Rembrandt as the teacher; Illusionistic experiments

 I was in Vienna in January 2025.